Does the GI Bill cover college?

 Under the Post-9/11 GI Bill, if you served at least 36 months of active duty, then you’re eligible for coverage of up to 36 months of college or career training.
 The 36 months of classes or training won’t have to be consecutive — but if your service ended before Jan.
 1, 2013, you’ll need to redeem all of your benefits within 15 years after separation.
 There’s no deadline if your service ended on or after Jan.
 1, 2013.

-How can you maximize your GI benefits for college?
+How can you maximize GI Bill benefits for college?

 Even with the support of the GI Bill, you may still end up paying for some education costs out of pocket.
 But with careful planning, you can make your GI benefits go as far as possible.
 Here are some of the ways to do that:

-• Squeeze as many classes in as you can: The GI bill pays for 36 months of benefits.
-That means the funds can be used to cover as many classes as you take in that time frame.
-Consider taking summer classes to squeeze in the most classes possible before the 36 months expire.
+- Squeeze in as many classes as you can: The GI bill pays for 36 months of benefits, which means the funds can be used to cover as many classes as you take in that time frame.
+Consider taking summer classes to get the most classes possible completed before the 36 months expire.

-• Take online classes: Enrolling in online classes can save you on out-of-pocket costs such as gas, vehicle wear and tear, childcare and more.
+- Take online classes: Enrolling in online courses can save you on out-of-pocket costs such as gas, vehicle wear and tear, childcare and more.
 You’ll still be eligible for the housing allowance payments available through the GI Bill when studying online, though you’ll receive a reduced rate.
-If you take just one class in person on campus, while enrolled primarily online, you’ll be eligible for an even higher housing allowance payment.
+If you take just one class in person on campus while enrolled primarily online, you’ll be eligible for an even higher housing allowance payment.

 There’s no one-size-fits-all approach to using the GI Bill, so you should research your options and how to maximize your benefits.
-Start by talking with a VA counselor, who can provide free educational and career guidance.
-They’ll also know where to turn after your GI Bill benefits run out.
+Start by talking with a VA counselor who can provide free educational and career guidance.
+They’ll also know how to help you after your GI Bill benefits run out.
 Other options might include federal and state financial aid, scholarships or student loans.

 Federal financial aid